 Axolotls do not need to eat every day.
 Since they are kept in cold water their digestion is slower than other aquatic species.
 Feeding every 2-3 days is normal.
 And some actually feed every day.
 Others feed one or two large Earth worms every day or every other day.
 It really depends on your Axolotl.
 After a while you will figure out how much they eat.
 You do not want to leave uneaten food in the tank as it will decompose and mess up the water parameters.
 To remove uneaten food use a Turkey baster and suck up the left overs.
 I was feeding my Ax every day, but she got pretty fat, and is still thick, so I now feed here every other day.
 Axolotls stomachs should be about as wide as their shoulders.
 Females are rounder, so don't think your male is underweight if his body isn't as full as wide as others.
 You just want to make sure they aren't to skinny.

 Is Your Axolotl a Boy or Girl

 Telling the gender of an Axolotl is impossible until they are at least a year old.
 Some even longer.
-All look like females until a large bump appears underneath right by the base of the tail.
+They all look like females until a large bump appears underneath, right by the base of the tail.
 Right where the butt hole is, lol.
 That whole area becomes a large bump.
 Females do develop a small bump there as well, but a males is much, much larger.
 Please see photos below.